Right of Way – Ways To Get It RightMin Hur

 An easement over a land can also be created by instrument under section 88B of the Conveyancing Act 1919.
 The section 88B requires lodgement of plan for the land setting out the easements, profits a prendre and restrictions.

 Under Common Law, there have been cases where if the instrument creating easement did not expressly identify the lands the Court looked to the circumstances of the alleged easements to determine the appropriate land.
-This is different under the current legislation, it states that easement is not enforceable against a person unless instrument creating the dealing indicates that
+This is different under the current legislation.
+It states that an easement is not enforceable against a person unless instrument creating the dealing indicates that:

-the land subject to the burden of the easement;
+- the land subject to the burden of the easement; and

 It has been distinguished by the Court that the right of way are deemed to be clearly indicated when on the face of the instrument creating the easement, the right of way on the land burdened and benefited is identifiable without confusion or uncertainty.